Learn how find child nodes at a given point by using hit-testing.

 For a node to be considered during hit-testing, its

-is property must be set to a
+user property must be set to a

-true.
+YES.
 The default value is a

-false for any node except a scene node.
+NO for any node except a scene node.
 A node that will receive events needs to implement the appropriate responder methods from its parent class (

 UIResponder on iOS and